FangjianLi/FangjianLi.github.io/_projects/5_project.md

 ### 3. Generate pictures with GANs

-In this project, hree different forms of GANS, i.e., DCGAN, WGAN, and ACGAN,are applied to generate realistic images based on the cifar-10 image database.
-The [cifar-10] (https://www.cs.toronto.edu/~kriz/cifar.html) contains 50000training 32x32 RGB images with ten different classes which are airplane, automo-bile,  bird,  cat,  deer,  dog,  frog,  horse,  ship,  and truck.
+In this project, three different forms of GANS, i.e., DCGAN, WGAN, and ACGAN,are applied to generate realistic images based on the cifar-10 image database.
+These networks are built with **Tensorflow**.
+The [cifar-10](https://www.cs.toronto.edu/~kriz/cifar.html) contains 50000training 32x32 RGB images with ten different classes which are airplane, automo-bile,  bird,  cat,  deer,  dog,  frog,  horse,  ship,  and truck.
 The structure of GANs and ACGANs are shown as follows.
 The report and codes can be found in my Github [repository](https://github.com/FangjianLi/Deep-learning-Project-Generate-Pics-with-GANs)

 {% include figure.html path="assets/img/gan_model.jpg" title="gan model" class="img-fluid rounded z-depth-1" %}